2 Glowing Easter Eggs

 #7 Polka Dot Easter Eggs

-These polka dot eggs from Lil Luna are created by adding vinyl stickers to the eggs before dyeing them.
+These polka dot eggs (originally created by Lil Luna, but no longer on her site) are created by adding vinyl stickers to the eggs before dyeing them.

 #8 Hand Drawn Easter Eggs